When we see our little precious babies picking their nose, we automatically stop them - because its just gross, right?

-According to Austrian lung specialist, as reported by kidspot, "people who pick their noses are healthy, happier and probably better in tune with their bodies."
+According to Austrian lung specialist, as reported by Kidspot, "people who pick their noses are healthy, happier and probably better in tune with their bodies."

-“In terms of the immune system, the nose is a filter in which a great deal of bacteria are collected, and when this mixture arrives in the intestines it works just like a medicine,” he said.
+“In terms of the immune system, the nose is a filter in which a great deal of bacteria are collected, and when this mixture arrives in the intestines it works just like a medicine,” he explained.

 “And eating the dry remains of what you pull out is a great way of strengthening the body’s immune system.
 Medically it makes great sense and is a perfectly natural thing to do."

 Basically, next time you see your little one digging for gold, let them be - you'll be doing them a favour.